orbingol/NURBS-Python/docs/modules.rst

 Included Modules
 ^^^^^^^^^^^^^^^^

 The NURBS-Python library is more than a simple NURBS library.
-It includes 2D/3D curve and surface classes which contains a convenient data structure implemented with Python properties and evaluation functionality.
-Everything is self-contained, there is no need for loading external modules.
+It includes surface and 2D/3D curve classes which provide a convenient data structure implemented with Python properties as well as the evaluation, and export/exchange functionality.

 Following modules are included in this library: